 ~ The editors may change the title of the story and use appropriate images to promote the story, as per their discretion.

-~ The best 5 stories will be published one every day, from 23th March to 27th March 2020.
+~ The best 5 stories will be published one every day, from 14th December to 18th December 2020.

 ~ If your story is selected for publishing among the best 5 stories, you agree to provide exclusive digital publishing rights to Women’s Web, i.e. it will not be published elsewhere online.

 Don’t forget – upload your entries by Monday, 7th December 2020, 3 PM!

 January 2020 cue by Sushmita Sen: “The world would be a better place if the woman decides what she wants for herself!”

 A Matter Of Life And Death by Manideepa Lahiri

 I Will Survive; I Will Thrive by Supriya Bansal